Jihan0712/mindar/README.md

 - `admin.html` — Admin dashboard UI.
 Upload targets, compile markers, list targets, set active target, manage invites & admin tokens, and generate brand/admin registration links.
 - `index.html` — Public viewer page.
 Loads the active target (optionally for a brand) and shows the AR viewer.
 It expects one active target per brand.
+- `index.html` — Public viewer page.
+Loads the active target (optionally for a brand and product) and shows the AR viewer.
+It expects one active target per (brand,product).
 - `register.html`, `brand-register.html`, `admin-register.html` — Registration pages for generic users, brand invite flows, and admin token flows.
 - `sql/001_enforce_single_active_target.sql` — Migration SQL to enforce one active target per brand and add an RPC (`set_active_target`) that atomically switches the active target scoped to the brand.
 - `sql/README.md` — Short guidance for running the migration and normalizing duplicate active rows.